 Nitric Acid – HNO3

-Nitric acid-concentrated and dilute Concentrated nitric acid takes part in the same reactions as dilute nitric acid and also acts as an oxidising agent.
+Concentrated nitric acid takes part in the same reactions as dilute nitric acid and also acts as an oxidising agent.
 It is an even more powerful oxidising agent than concentrated sulphuric acid.
 The oxidising property of nitric acid is based on the fact that – when nitric acid undergoes decomposition, it yields – nascent oxygen.

-Thus oxidation proceeds with loss of electrons while reduction is accompanied by gain of electrons.
-The oxidising agent is by definition the substance containing the atom which shows a decrease in oxidation number, while a reducing agent is the substance containing the atom which shows an increase in oxidation number.
+Thus oxidation proceeds with loss of electrons while reduction is accompanied by a gain of electrons.
+The oxidising agent is by definition the substance containing the atom which shows a decrease in oxidation number, while a reducing agent is a substance containing the atom which shows an increase in oxidation number.